reminia/notion2ghost/README.md

 notion2ghost is a simple node cli tool which publishes notion page as ghost cms post.

 This tool will auto upload all images to cloudinary and add the links to post markdown.
-Though images in notion are stored in aws by default, it's quite slow to access directly.
+Though images in notion are stored in aws already, it's quite slow to access directly.
 I'm more willing to serve resources through media content providers with CDN.

 # Setup